BUNNY BUSINESS

 Rabbits are social animals and it's cruel to keep them in isolation, so if you are not prepared to include your rabbit as a member of the family, you should get him a companion; preferably another rabbit.
 A male and a female, both of which have been desexed, are the best companions.
 Two males will probably fight, as will two females, even if they are desexed.
 Litter mates can sometimes bond without fighting, but is not guaranteed.
 When socialising same-sex rabbits, it is essential that one or both have subservient personalities.
 Peace will never prevail if both are dominant animals.

-Introducing bunnies in an empty bath tub often works well - the sides are slippery so getting a good solid footing is not easy which makes fighting more difficult to sustain.
+Some people recommend introducing bunnies in an empty bath tub - the sides are slippery so getting a good solid footing is not easy which makes fighting more difficult to sustain.
 And because you can remain very close, it gives you the opportunity to intervene if things get too rough.
+The UK-based Rabbit Welfare Assoc however, does not recommend bathtubs.
+I prefer a playpen and what ever time that takes.

 Socialising rabbits can be very difficult and experience and patience are usually needed.
-Check out Miriam’s Bunnies at www.mybunnies.com and go to “bonding bunnies” for more ideas.
+The UK Rabbit Welfare Association has a very good website on everything, including bonding bunnies Also check out Miriam' Bunnies at www.mybunnies.com and go to "bonding bunnies" for more ideas.

 A word of caution: don't let anyone except your veterinarian determine what sex your rabbits are, and remember that rabbits can breed from an early age (4 mths).
 It's safer to think of your rabbits as being older than you have been told!
 It is definitely not a fallacy that rabbits breed prolifically!
 More than one litter of rabbits has been produced by two rabbits supposedly of the same sex, so on your way home with your new rabbits, go via your veterinary surgery just to be safe!